scottgriv/Post.e/README.md

 ## Getting Started

-- Download the application from here, Github.
+- Download the application from here, GitHub.
 - Place the `server` file on your web server.
 - Ensure you have the proper language frameworks and versions installed to integrate **Post.e** with.
     - See [Programming Languages](#programming-languages) above for the current list of version numbers.